americanrepublicwiki-source/americanrepublicwiki/README.md

 Obsidian and Quartz supports useful Graphs API and linking.

 `Terms`
 - A dictionary of terms, generally single files and are intended to be embedded in larger topics.
+These are intended to be atomic (simple) files used to link concepts.
 - If these don't have a grouping Folder then they can be dumped at the base of the `Terms`

 `Orgs`